jamieroche1987/Tic-Tac-Toe/README.md

 - I have since corrected these error and run the validators again and have found no errors.
 [CSS screenshot](/assets/images/testing/cssvalidator.png) and [HTML screenshot](assets/images/testing/htmlvalidator.png)

 - See [HERE](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjamieroche1987.github.io%2Ftic-tac-toe%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) for the full report on CSS Validator
-- See [HERE](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjamieroche1987.github.io%2Ftic-tac-toe%2F) for the home page report on HTML Validator -\_
+- See [HERE](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjamieroche1987.github.io%2Ftic-tac-toe%2F) for the game page report on HTML Validator_

--I ran all of my Javascript code through JSHint, No errors found
-\_ See [HERE](assets/images/testing/jsvalidator.png) for JSHint Report
+- I ran all of my Javascript code through JSHint, No errors found See [HERE](assets/images/testing/jsvalidator.png) for JSHint Report

 ## Lighthouse